dodopizza/iso3166/README.md

 ## New version

 1. Edit ISO3166.Generator code
-2. Update version in ISO3166.csproj
-3. Commit and push
+2. Commit and push
-4. PROFIT
+3. PROFIT